AnyChart/docs.anychart.com/Maps/Color_Range.md

   ### Quantitative Color Range

- This type of ColorRange looks like a single bar colored with a gradient, where it colors depends on a chosen palette.
+ This type of ColorRange looks like a single bar colored with a gradient, where it colors depend on a chosen palette.

  <pic>